CANTUS-Project/api/source/http_headers.rst

 X-Cantus-Sort
 ^^^^^^^^^^^^^

-If the :http:header:`X-Cantus-Sort` is present in a request, it will contain a field name and direction indicator (``asc`` or ``desc``) separated by a semicolon.
-The field name may also be "relevance," the default value, which ranks search results by a server-determined relevance score.
+If the :http:header:`X-Cantus-Sort` is present in a request, it SHOULD contain a list of 2-tuples of field names and direction indicators (``asc`` or ``desc``) separated by a comma, each separated by a semicolon.
+(For example: ``incipit,asc`` or ``incipit,asc;feast,desc``).
+"Ascending" results put the numerical and textual results in canonical order (i.e., 1, 2, 3; and A, B, C).
+"Descending" is the opposite.
+Only the following characters are permitted: upper- and lower-case letters, ``_``, ``,``, ``;``, and spaces.

+If a request does not have a :http:header:`X-Cantus-Sort` header, the server MUST order results according to an appropriate relevance score, with the most relevant results returned first.

-If the indicated field is not present in all sources, the server MAY choose another field by which to sort.
-For every search query, the server MUST include an :http:header:`X-Cantus-Sort` response header indicating the actual field and sort direction of the response.
+If a field is not present in all (or any) search results, the server MAY choose a different field by which to sort, return a `409 Conflict <https://tools.ietf.org/html/rfc7231#section-6.5.8>`_ response, or simply use the partially missing field regardless.

+For every request including a :http:header:`X-Cantus-Sort` header, the server MUST include an equivalent response header to indicate the actual sort field and direction used.

+.. note:: For search queries, clients are recommended to trust the default relevance-based sort
+    order.
+Cantus servers should be optimized to provide the most relevant results by default.
+This header makes the most sense when a user wants to browse all of a category.

 .. _`X-Cantus-Search-Help`: